 Period pain is not normal.

 Period pain affects 80% of people who menstruate.
-Despite this stagerring number, many people with period pain continue to have their pain dismissed and invalidated with little to no support in the workplace or school.
+Despite this staggering number, many people with period pain continue to have their pain dismissed and invalidated, and receive little to no support in places like schools or the workplace.

 Our mission is to improve the lives of people who menstruate.
 We use the period pain simulator to bring awareness to the frequent and sometimes debilitating pain that we experience by giving the other 50% an opportunity to walk a mile or two in our shoes.